AmineAfia/Battleship-Plus/README.md

 # Tests/debuging

-- We tested all functionalities of our client and server in the pre-interop test, the following [link](https://amineafia.github.io/Battleship-test-cases/) is a check list for the test cases we examed.
+- We tested all functionalities of our client and server in the pre-interop test, the following [link](https://amineafia.github.io/Battleship-test-cases/) is a check list for the test cases we examined.

 - To test the server's functionalities: use the scripts in `src/battleship/battletest1` and `src/battleship/battletest2`.

-- To test the server behavior with 100 clients use the script in `lotsofclients.py`
+- To test the server's behavior with 100 clients use the script in `lotsofclients.py` and start the server with the `make run-server-large` which sets a high limit of 4096 allowed open files to allow a lot of incoming client connections.

-- Generate random messages for testing in `random_messages.py`
+- To test the sending and parsing of messages on the level of the protocol layer, use `random_messages.py`

 - We used mypy as a type checker.
 To check the server and client run the following commands:
 	```